earezza/Bacterial-PPI-Prediction/MODELS/DPPI/README.md

    > -1	0	5	1	-3	0 ...
    > ... ... ...

-Repeat for test set.
+**Repeat for test set.**

-<i>Note: if train data and test data args are the same, a (default) 5-fold cross-validation will be performed on the provided data.</i>
+<i>Note: if train data and test data args are the same, a k-fold (5-fold default) cross-validation will be performed on the provided data.</i>

 ### Requirements:
 lua